Role of Topology in Relaxation of One-Dimensional Stochastic Processes

 \textbf{Main Claim: }In any translationally invariant ergodic classical stochastic process, the OBC spectrum in the thermodynamic limit $N\to \infty$ has a nonzero gap below zero spectrum when the winding number is nonzero, and is gapless when the winding number is zero.

 Before going to the proof, we shall first illustrate the basic concepts of this theorem and show the related numerical results.
 Figure \ref{fig:Windnum and MainStatement}(b) shows the illustration of the Main Claim.
 It asserts that a gap represented by the green dotted arrow opens between the zero spectrum and the continuum spectra in the OBC.
 We can intuitively understand this gap opening as the combination of shrinkage of the OBC continuum spectra and the fixed zero mode due to the Perron-Frobenius theorem.
+We note that the spectral gap opens even when the OBC spectrum can have complex spectra.